Anava05/Transformer-Basic/README.md

 ## How It Works

-The `transformers` module encapsulates the logic of a single encoder block from the original "Attention Is All You Need" paper.
+The `transformer_basic` module decapsulates the logic of a single decoder block from the original "Attention Is All You Need" paper.
 This block processes an input sequence of embeddings and produces an output sequence of the same length.

 ### Core Components